edubart/nelua-lang/docs/pages/overview.md

 local a = #[create_sequence(integer, 10)]#
 ```

-The above code compile exactly as:
+The above code compiles exactly as:

 ```nelua
 local a = (@[10]integer){1,2,3,4,5,6,7,8,9,10}